-PRACTICE 5: Punctuating Quotations (nage 231)
+PRACTICE 5: Punctuating Quotations (page 231)

-- 2. "As a result," he added, "most young children do not spend enough time reading and developing other academic skills." - 3.
-"My research indicates that nearly 50% of children ages five to eight have a television in their bedroom," Prof. Thompson reported. - 4.
+- 2. "As a result" he added "most young children do not spend enough time reading and developing other academic skills." - "My research indicates that nearly 50% of children ages five to eight have a television in their bedroom," Prof. Thompson reported. - 4.
 "What is happening to family relationships when children are spending a great deal of time alone, in front of a television?"
-Prof. Thompson asked. - as young as age three and a half are now using computers on a regular basis," he continued. - computers on a regular basis," he continued.
+Prof. Thompson asked. - 5.
+"In addition to watching television, children as young as age three and a half are now using computers on a regular basis," he continued.
+6. The professor asked, "How can children get the - 6.
+The professor asked "how can children get the educational benefits of television and computers without suffering the negative effects of too much technology?"

-6. The professor asked how can children get the educational benefits of television and computers without suffering the negative effects of too much technology?"
+PRACTICE 6: Identifying Supporting

-PRACTICE 6: Identifying Supporting Details (page 232)
+- Details (page 232)

 - 1. statistics

 - 2. examples and quotations

 - 3. examples